T0ddB0t/PID_For_vexV5/README.md

 # PID_For_vexV5
-PID I've been making for several mouths
+PID I've been making for several months